jblukach/caretaker/README.md

 # caretaker

 Reputation is the most critical asset available when using the Internet, as it helps us decide which services we feel safe using.
 It can also impact an end-users ability to use the web if the connection had previous suspect behavior.
-Project Caretaker aims to provide a Threat Feed for North Dakota that anyone can verify.
+Project Caretaker aims to provide a Threat Feed for North Dakota that anyone can verify Internet reputation.

 Every Monday at 10 AM UTC, a.ka.
 5 AM CST, the Internet addresses for the Broadband Association of North Dakota (BAND) members, North Dakota Univesity System (NDUS), and the State of North Dakota (ITD) get updated from Security Trails, a Recorded Future company.